DCS-training/intromachinelearning/README.md

 - More Classification Models (Decision Trees and k-NN)
 - Regression and Practical Considerations in ML

-The language chosen for course delivery is Python.
-It is therefore expected that those taking this course are have some beginner level Python (as offered in the [Introduction to Python](https://github.com/DCS-training/IntroToPython?tab=readme-ov-file) CDCS course).
+This course will be available for participants to engage in either R or Python.
+It is therefore expected that those taking this course have some beginner level of either Python or R (as offered in the [Introduction to Python](https://github.com/DCS-training/IntroToPython?tab=readme-ov-file) or [Introduction to R](https://github.com/DCS-training/IntroToRAndRStudio) CDCS courses).

 The materials in this repo are most recently adapted by **Chris Oldnall** (with original resources by **Bhargavi Ganesh**).
 All material collected here is free to use but is covered by a License: [![License: CC BY-NC 4.0](https://licensebuttons.net/l/by-nc/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc/4.0/) license